joshuabloemer/dcim-ingester/README.md

 	- Significant change to the way volumes are detected.
 	- Settings now opens at startup if the ingest destination is not set.
 	- Drive labels are now included next to drive letters.
-	- Fixed a bug where the ingest percentage would not display until the first file had been ingested.
+	- Fixed an issue where the ingest percentage would not display until the first file had been ingested.
 	- Updated the SD card directory name regex to better comply with the DCF specification.
 	- Various other assorted improvements.
 	- Added some more code documentation.
 - 2.2 (Dec 25, 2021)
-	- Fixed a bug where the "Open Folder" button opens the source folder instead of the destination folder.
+	- Fixed an issue where the "Open Folder" button opens the source folder instead of the destination folder.
+- 2.3 (Xxx XX, 2022)
+	- Reimplemented volume detection usin SHChangeNotifyRegister.
+This fixes an issue where an SD card inserted into a connected card reader would not be detected.
+	- Fixed an issue where cancelling the Settings window without having an ingest destination set (e.g. on first run) would throw an exception.